Ethylene Generator Operating Instructions

 Can I use more than 150 ppm of ethylene to speed up the ripening?

 It serves no purpose because the additional ethylene has no effect.
 Any ethylene exposure over 150 ppm does not hurt the fruit* but the extra ethylene provides no benefit.
 Once the proper ethylene level is attained, the only thing that will speed up the ripening process is a higher temperature.
-Sometime fruit that has been ripened at too high of a pulp temperature is referred to as “overgassed.”
+Sometimes fruit that has been ripened at too high of a pulp temperature is referred to as “overgassed.”
 Often the cause of poor quality associated with this misnomer is not excessive ethylene but extreme pulp temperature at some period in the postharvest life of the fruit, or poor fruit quality, such as old, stale fruit.

 Please note that there are reports of bananas responding better to higher ethylene levels.
 While 100-150 ppm is the proven and accepted standard to initiate ripening and ethylene production in bananas, there are some companies that require their ripening personnel to use 300+ ppm, saying that today’s banana ripens quicker and more uniformly with this higher level.
 If you are having difficulty with bananas ripening properly, verifying current ethylene levels may resolve ripening issues.
 There are other factors that are likely the cause of poor ripening, like inadequate humidity and immature fruit; ethylene is not always the culprit.
-We do not advocate the use of more than 200 ppm; however, as mentioned, more ethylene* does not harm the fruit, so we will help you achieve the ppm level that you want!
+We do not advocate the use of more than 200 ppm; however, as mentioned, more ethylene* does not harm the fruit so we will help you achieve the ppm level that you want!

 *Note: Citrus is an exception; it should not be exposed to more than 5 ppm and the precise ppm level required depends upon variety).

-Is it OK to turn the generator off with Ethy-Gen® II Ripening Concentrate still in the reservoir?
+Is it OK to turn the ethylene generator off with Ethy-Gen® II Ripening Concentrate still in the reservoir?

 Yes, but not for a long period of time.
 A small amount may evaporate if left in the generator, especially if the lid to the unit is left open.
 Also, in a very humid environment, water may be absorbed by the Ethy-Gen® II over an extended period of time, which will decrease the effectiveness.
 So, it is perfectly fine to turn the generator off when the ethylene application is complete and leave Ethy-Gen® II in the reservoir, but it should be used within a week or so.